-- The Virtual User Generator or VuGen captures end-user business processes and creates an automated performance testing script, also known as a Vuser script. - The Controller organizes, drives, manages, and monitors the load test. - Analysis helps you view, dissect, and compare the results of the load tests.
+- The Virtual User Generator or VuGen records end-user business processes and creates an automated performance testing script, known as a Vuser script. - The Controller organizes, drives, manages, and monitors the load test.

-Load Generators, computers that run Vusers to generate a load on the system.
+• Load Generators, computers that run Vusers to generate a load on the system.

-Understanding the LoadRunner Terminology
+LoadRunner Terminology

-- A scenario defines the events that occur during a testing session, based on performance requirements. - In a scenario, LoadRunner replaces human users with virtual users or Vusers.
-Vusers emulate the actions of human users working on your system.
-A scenario can contain tens, hundreds, or even thousands of Vusers. - The actions that a Vuser performs during a scenario are described in a Vuser script. - To measure the performance of your system, you define transactions.
-A transaction represents one or more end-user business processes.
-A transaction enables you to measure how long it takes to perform these business processes. - Each Vuser script is based on a protocol.
-A protocol is the method of communication between a client and the server. - The script footprint of a Vuser script is defined by the quantities of the various resources that are required on a load generator in order to execute the Vuser script.
+Term Description Scenario Defines the events that occur during a testing session, based on performance requirements.
+Virtual Users or Vusers Vusers emulate the actions of human users working on your system.
+A scenario can contain tens, hundreds, or even thousands of Vusers.
+Vuser Script The recorded actions of a business process performed in your application.
+Protocol A protocol is the method of communication between a client and the server.
+Transaction To measure the performance of your system, you define transactions .A transaction represents one or more end-user business processes.
+A transaction enables you to measure how long it takes to perform these business processes.
+Script footprint Defined by the quantities of the various resources that are required on a load generator in order to execute the Vuser script.
 Typical resources include memory, CPU power, and disk space.